jonnonz1/nz-statute-book/acts/public/2012/national-animal-identification-and-tracing-act-2012.md

   (a) may only be given in the following circumstances:
     (i) if a state of national or local emergency is declared under Part 4 of the Civil Defence Emergency Management Act 2002; or
     (ii) if the NAIT organisation is satisfied on reasonable grounds that non-compliance with the time limits prescribed by regulations made under this Act is justified; and
-  (b) must be published in the Gazette and may be given anywhere else that the NAIT organisation considers appropriate, including on (but not limited to) an Internet site maintained by or on behalf of the NAIT organisation.
+  (b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (c) may be given anywhere else that the NAIT organisation considers appropriate, including on (but not limited to) an Internet site maintained by or on behalf of the NAIT organisation.
 (3) If, before notice is given under subsection (1), a PICA has failed to comply with the time limits prescribed by regulations made under this Act, the NAIT organisation may extend the time for the PICA to comply with those time limits.
 (4) However, subsection (3) applies only if the NAIT organisation is satisfied that the PICA's non-compliance was caused by, or is justifiable in, the circumstances leading to notice being given under subsection (1).
 (5) The alternative time limits notified by the NAIT organisation under subsection (1) are enforceable by the NAIT organisation as if the time limits were prescribed by regulations made under this Act.